Selective protection for systems

 For superior system availability, standard miniature circuit breakers must be tripped magnetically so that faulty current paths can be switched off selectively.
 To ensure this, power supplies and DC/DC converters with SFB (Selective Fuse Breaking) Technology supply several times the nominal current for a short period, thus providing the necessary power reserve.

 Cost-effective protection with miniature circuit breakers

 Additional loads, such as sensors or actuators, are usually connected to a power supply unit parallel to the controller.
 To minimize downtimes, each of these current paths should be protected individually.
-If a short circuit then occurs, only the faulty power supply path will be disconnected and the other loads will continue working without interruption.
+Should a short circuit then occur, only the faulty power supply path will be disconnected and the other loads will continue working without interruption.
 Standard miniature circuit breakers currently represent the most cost-effective solution for protecting a circuit.
 They can be tripped electromagnetically or thermally via a bimetal.
 To ensure that they trip within a few milliseconds, the current for the integrated solenoid must always be significantly higher than the nominal current of the circuit breaker.

 Miniature circuit breaker characteristics